-Tarragon Theatre to Present FLESH AND OTHER FRAGMENTS OF LOVE, 1/15-2/16
+Tarragon Theatre Presents FLESH AND OTHER FRAGMENTS OF LOVE, Now thru 2/16

 On the Irish Coast, a vacationing couple stumbles upon the body of a drowned woman named Mary during a walk along the beach.
 This grisly discovery acts as a catalyst to unearth unspoken words in Pierre and Simone's long-standing marriage.
 They spin a story of Mary's life - both imagined and factual - and as her story comes alive, Mary's presence insinuates itself into their lives, illuminating their own tumultuous relationship.
 Part detective story, part ghost story, part dissection of fidelity and intimacy, this is a haunting ode to love by de la Chenelière, freely inspired by the novel Une vie pour deux by Marie Cardinal.

 Premiered in French by Montreal's Espace Go in 2012 as Une vie pour deux (La chair et autres fragments de l'amour), Le Devoir praised it as "a beautiful, poetic piece.
 The writing is in equal parts sophisticated, sensitive, and ironic," while the Journal de Montréal hailed it as "magnificently well-written, triggering deeply-felt emotions.
 A superb pieceŠ as troubling as it is moving."